CZ-NIC/fred-docs/EPPReference/Appendices/FREDTypes.rst

    fredcom:objIDType
       a :term:`xs:token` of the length between 1 and 63 characters

+   fredcom:msgType
+      an unbounded :term:`xs:normalizedString`

+   fred:amountType
+      a :term:`xs:decimal` of the maximum length of 10 digits of which at most 2 digits are the fraction

    contact:identValueT
       a :term:`xs:token` of the maximum length of 32 characters